The Westin Westminster

 khunter@wsgr.com

-Stephanie McFall (formerly Stephanie Phillips) is an associate in the Seattle office, where she is a member of the firm's energy and climate solutions group.
+Stephanie McFall (formerly Stephanie Phillips) is Of Counsel in Wilson Sonsini Goodrich & Rosati’s Seattle office, where she is a member of the firm's energy and climate solutions group.
 Stephanie works on a broad range of issues affecting the solar, wind, electric vehicle, hydroelectric, energy storage, distributed energy, and other renewable energy industries.
-She advises clean energy market participants on regulatory and state renewable energy program compliance, and on the development of clean energy policies at the Federal Energy Regulatory Commission and state regulatory commissions.
-She also assists project developers of both distributed and utility-scale renewable energy projects across the United States in drafting project development and financing documents, negotiating deals, and closing transactions necessary for successful project development, including agreements dealing with electricity purchase and sale, project construction and equipment procurement, development services, project financing, and asset sales.
+She assists project developers of both distributed and utility-scale renewable energy projects, and other energy market participants across the United States, with drafting of project development and project financing documents, negotiating deals, and closing transactions necessary for successful project development, including agreements dealing with electricity procurement, renewable energy certificate purchase and sale, project construction and equipment procurement, development services, project financing, and asset sales.
+She also advises clean energy market participants on regulatory and state renewable energy program compliance, with a specialization in state community solar program compliance.